Thom-x/docker-fr24feed-piaware-dump1090/README.md

 SiteName    = "Home"; // tooltip of the marker
 ```
 ### Terrain-limit rings (optional):
-If you don't need this feature simply delete the `upintheair.json` file or else
+If you don't need this feature ignore this.

-create a panorama for your receiver location on **http://www.heywhatsthat.com**
+Create a panorama for your receiver location on http://www.heywhatsthat.com.

+Download http://www.heywhatsthat.com/api/upintheair.json?id=XXXX&refraction=0.25&alts=1000,10000 as upintheair.json.

-*Note the "view" value from the URL at the top of the panorama*
+*Note : the "id" value XXXX correspond to the URL at the top of the panorama http://www.heywhatsthat.com/?view=XXXX, altitudes are in meters, you can specify a list of altitudes.*
-i.e. the XXXX in http://www.heywhatsthat.com/?view=XXXX
-**Download http://www.heywhatsthat.com/api/upintheair.json?id=XXXX&refraction=0.25&alts=3048,9144 and replace upintheair.json in this directory**.
-NB: altitudes are in _meters_, you can specify a list of altitudes

 ## Installation

 Run :
 ```
 docker run -d -p 8080:8080 -p 8754:8754 \
 --device=/dev/bus/usb:/dev/bus/usb \
+-v /path/to/your/upintheair.json:/usr/lib/fr24/public_html/upintheair.json \
 -v /path/to/your/.piaware:/root/.piaware \
 -v /path/to/your/config.js:/usr/lib/fr24/public_html/config.js \
--v /path/to/your/upintheair.json:/usr/lib/fr24/public_html/upintheair.json \
 -v /path/to/your/fr24feed.ini:/etc/fr24feed.ini \

+*Note : remove `-v /path/to/your/upintheair.json:/usr/lib/fr24/public_html/upintheair.json \` from the command line if you don't want to use this feature.*

 thomx/fr24feed
 ```
 # Build it yourself